Reduction in Force and Furlough for SHRA Employees Procedure

 • a copy of the organizational chart for the Work Unit(s).

-OHR must provide the department with written approval of the layoff request before the department takes any further action, including notifying the employee of the layoff.
-SHRA Employees must receive written notice of layoff at least 30 calendar days prior to their effective separation date.
+OHR must provide the department with written approval of the Reduction in Force request before the department takes any further action, including notifying the employee of the separation.
+SHRA Employees must receive written notice of Reduction in Force at least 30 calendar days prior to their effective separation date.
 Therefore, the Work Unit is expected to submit the SHRA Layoff Request Form to the assigned Talent Acquisition Partner at least six (6) weeks prior to the anticipated separation date in order to provide adequate time for review and consultation with the Talent Acquisition Partner, and the required notification to the employee(s).

 After OHR has approved the SHRA Layoff Request Form and at least 30 calendar days before the effective date of the layoff, the director or department head must provide the following information in writing to the employee(s) being separated: